link

 "He's smiling down on us," classmate and friend Nick Foss said.
 "I know he is."

 Isaiah died from a gunshot wound to the chest.
-Witness reports of the shooters' racist remarks led Isaiah's parents to later claim that the whole massacre was race-motivated, however Isaiah was the only black person killed - or even injured - during the shootings.
+Witness reports of the shooters' racist remarks led Isaiah's parents to later claim that the whole massacre was race-motivated, however Isaiah was the only black person killed during the shootings.
+In fact, no other black people were even injured during the assault.

-The last of the Columbine victims to be buried, Isaiah was laid to rest in Fairmount Cemetery in Denver.
+The last of the Columbine victims to be buried, Isaiah was laid to rest in Fairmount Cemetery in Denver, Colorado.
 Martin Luther King III, son of Martin Luther King, Jr., spoke at Isaiah's funeral at the Heritage Christian Center.

 - Parents Michael and Vonda Shoels putting flowers on Isaiah's grave